Large Language Models#

 print(response)

-In Python, you can define a class using the `class` keyword followed by the name of the class and a colon.
-Here is an example:
+In Python, you can define a class using the `class` keyword followed by the name of the class, and the class body.
+The class body consists of methods and attributes that are associated with the class.

 ```